A Moc's First Year Learning Communities

 Community Descriptions:

 Begin your college journey in a learning community of likeminded students pursuing degrees in Exercise & Health Sciences, SORT, & Health & Physical Education.
-In Going the Distance, freshmen students will develop relationships with faculty and fellow students while developing the skillset necessary to succeed as HHP students and beyond.- MEDIC: A Healthy Start to a Healthcare Profession
+In Going the Distance, freshmen students will develop relationships with faculty and fellow students while developing the skillset necessary to succeed as HHP students and beyond.- MASH RLC:The First Step to Majoring in Nursing**

 Instructor: